javalib-team/sawja/doc/tutorial/sawja_tutorial.md

 	    | _ -> ()))
       code.JBir.code;

-    (* Fill information for plugin depending on the method analysis result*) fill_debug_infos !dead_var_exists cn ms code live plugin_infos (*==> Last function to write *)
+    (* Fill information for plugin depending on the method analysis result *) fill_debug_infos !dead_var_exists cn ms code live plugin_infos (*==> Last function to write *)
 ~~~~~

-We just have to add a warning and to fill information from the analysis on a method that contains at least one dead affectation.
+We just have to add a warning and to provide any relevant information from the
+analysis on a method that contains at least one dead affectation.

 ~~~~~
-(** Fill debug information, depending if dead
-    affectations are detected*)
-let fill_debug_infos dead_found cn ms code live plugin_infos =
-  let _warns =
+(** Fill debug information when dead affectations are detected*) let fill_debug_infos dead_found cn ms code live plugin_infos = let _warns =
     if dead_found